dennexequiel/dennexequiel/README.md

 - 👋 Hi, I’m Denn Agustin.
-- 👀 I’m interested in creating apps, music, and poetry.
+- 👀 I’m interested in music, poetry, and creating apps.
 - 🌱 I’m currently learning .NET Core.
 - 📫 How to reach me ?
 Send me a message at dennexequiel@gmail.com.